Rating=4 automatically added when writing sidecar

 Then even though the original image has no rating, the sidecar file is created with a rating of 4.
 He guesses this could be related to the tag Iptc.Application2.RecordVersion=4 in the image.

 The test image can be found here:

-Updated by Alan Pater almost 3 years ago
+Updated by Alan Pater about 4 years ago